makersacademy/airport_challenge/README.md

 - Launch your REPL (irb or Pry - I'm using Pry here)

 ### Running this program
-- Make sure you require the airport file
-- Create a new instance of the Airport and Plane classes
+Make sure you require the airport file and then create a new instance of the Airport and Plane classes:

 ```
 [1] pry(main)> require './lib/airport'